hindrikson/disaggregator-updated/docs/consumption.md

         - returns a dataframe with regional energy consumption for gas and power per region_id
     * calculate_iteratively_industry_regional_consumption()
         - the function takes as input:
-            - the concumption data with self generation per industry sector
+            - the consumption data with self generation per industry sector
             - the total regional energy consumption from JEVI per region_id
             - the employees per industry sector and region_id
         - Resolves the consumption per industry_sector (from UGR) to regional_ids (with the help of JEVI) in an iterative approach.